 We believe the grace of God through Jesus Christ is absolutely transformative.
 As we experience it in our lives, it will influence the ways in which we treat one another amidst our harsh and critical world.
 It will propel us to be a peculiar people who embrace the messy reality of what it means to live in genuine relationship: to choose love, to put on compassion, to forgive, and to pursue God’s ministry of reconciliation.
 None of us are able to do this perfectly, but we want to encourage the extension of grace, because we are all in need of it again, and again, and again.

 The Lord tells us to, "do justice, to love kindness, and to walk humbly with our God."
 We are told not only what we are to do, but also how we are to posture ourselves - with kindness and humility.
 Oscar Romero once prayed, "...We cannot do everything, and there is a sense of liberation in realizing that.
 This enables us to do something, and to do it very well.
 It may be incomplete, but it is a beginning, a step along the way, an opportunity for the Lord's grace to enter and do the rest."
-When we know our limits to doing justice, we are better able to embrace kindness and humility, celebrating the gifts of others, and trusting that God is the ultimate source of transformation.
+When we acknowledge that we are a limited people, we are better able to embrace kindness and humility, celebrating the gifts of others, and trusting that God is the ultimate source of justice and transformation.

 Jesus was always about enlarging the table and connecting the lives of unlikely people.
 We strive to live in the same way, as we extend hospitality and as we receive hospitality from others.
 Emmanuel Katongole says, "There is a Rwandan proverb, 'Unless you hear the mouth eating, you cannot hear the mouth crying.'
 You have to begin by eating together.
 Then you begin to realize that the dividing wall has been broken down, and we are no longer strangers."

 In a world that encourages a “me and mine” mentality that is generated in a mindset of scarcity, we believe we serve a generous God of abundance.
-We seek to acknowledge that all we have is from God and is to be stewarded well, and used for the common good of all people.
-Jesus tells us, "You're here to be salt-seasoning that brings out the God-flavors of this earth...[and] to be light, bringing out the God-colors in the world...Keep open house; be generous with your lives.
-By opening up to others, you’ll prompt people to open up with God, this generous Father in heaven."
+We acknowledge that all we have is from God and is to be stewarded well, and used for the common good of all people.
+Harry Wendt says, "No longer is the question, 'How much of my money should I give to God?'
+Now the question is, 'How much of God's money do I dare keep for myself?'"
+We are created to live generously, in pursuit of the well-being of God's creation, because we worship the God of generosity who loves abundantly.

 We live with the conviction that God is making all things new!
+Death is never the end of the story.
 With resurrection hope we are invited to actively participate and bear witness to God’s beauty, shalom, and renewal.
 We seek to live this hope out in tangible ways, believing that God has equipped each person uniquely to reflect God's love and mercy in the world.
 We lean on the encouragement of Howard Thurman as we think about being a people of hope, "Ask yourself what makes you come to life and go do that, because the world needs more people who are fully alive."